ksalzke/templates-for-omnifocus/README.md

 This action allows the user to set the preferences for the plug-in.
 Currently, the only available preference is:

+_Please note that these settings are device-specific and do not sync between devices._

 * **Always enable action in menu:** If selected, the 'Create From Template' action is always available.
-Otherwise, it is only available when nothing is selected. _Please note that this setting is device-specific and does not sync between devices._
+Otherwise, it is only available when nothing is selected.

+* **'Auto-select 'Go to created project' when creating from template**

 # Functions